 Capturing the Project Schedule Activity Field in Project Communications

-PMWeb by default has incorporated the project schedule activity field in the time-sensitive default ready to use project management processes built in PMWeb.
-Those include for example the processes for request for information, submittal item, drawing set and meeting minutes business.
-Of course, the schedule activity is also available by default in cost related processes to capture the schedule projection start and finish dates, and the percent complete value to calculate the progress invoice or actual cost and earned value.
+PMWeb by default has incorporated the project schedule activity field in the time-sensitive default ready-to-use project management processes built in PMWeb.
+Those include for example the processes for a request for information, submittal item, drawing set, and meeting minutes business.
+Of course, the scheduled activity is also available by default in cost-related processes to capture the schedule projection start and finish dates, and the percent complete value to calculate the progress invoice or actual cost and earned value.

-For other PMWeb default forms that does not have the project schedule field, the user can add the schedule activity field to the specification section.
-This will enable selecting the schedule activity that will be impacted by this communication.
+For other PMWeb default forms that do not have the project schedule field, the user can add the schedule activity field to the specification section.
+This will enable the selection of the scheduled activity that will be impacted by this communication.

 For all new forms created using PMWeb custom form builder, the project schedule activity can be added to the form to enable selecting the relevant project schedule activity.
 For example, in the Issue Resolution form shown below, the project schedule activity that will be first impacted by the raised issue will be selected.

 Even if any of those forms require having the field “Response Required By” date, the date value given to this field should be aligned with the project schedule activity that is first affected by this project communication.
 By having all time-sensitive project communications linked to the current project schedule activities, all project entities and team members will be forced to comply with the required approval details otherwise, they will become accountable for delays resulting from delayed actions and approvals.